Estate Management Best Practices: A Guide for Nigerian Property Managers

 Dispute resolution and legal representation: Establish procedures for legal matters.
 Minor disputes resolved internally through committee mediation.
 Significant disputes may require external mediation or arbitration (faster and cheaper than courts).
 Serious matters requiring litigation should engage qualified legal counsel.
 Maintain relationship with law firm familiar with estate operations for ongoing legal advice.

-Record keeping and documentation: Maintain comprehensive records.
+Record keeping and documentation: Maintain thorough records.
 Meeting minutes (committee meetings, AGMs), financial records (minimum 7 years retention), contracts and agreements with all vendors, legal documents (incorporation, bylaws, amendments), resident files (applications, agreements, correspondence), incident reports and security logs, maintenance records and warranties, and insurance policies and claims.

 Technology in Estate Management

 Digital payment systems: Enable convenient service charge payment through online bank transfers, card payments via payment gateways (Paystack, Flutterwave), mobile money transfers (OPay, PalmPay), USSD codes for feature phones, standing orders for automatic payment, and in-person payment at estate office.
-Digital payments reduce cash handling risks, provide automatic documentation, simplify reconciliation, and improve collection rates.
+Digital payments reduce cash handling risks, generate automatic documentation, simplify reconciliation, and improve collection rates.

 Online resident portals: Web or mobile platforms where residents can view account statements and payment history, make service charge payments, submit maintenance requests with photos, book clubhouse and facilities, receive announcements and updates, access estate documents (bylaws, minutes), submit complaints or suggestions, and communicate with estate management.